tarleb/perevir/README.md

 expected and actual output as strings.
 Other tests compare the respective pandoc documents as objects.

-This kind of test is particularly useful when testing writer features, which otherwise are difficult to check.
+This kind of test is an escape hatch, meant to be used when otherwise it's not possible to capture the transformation correctly.